FAQs for LIS Applicants

 Who do I contact with questions and how do I schedule a visit?

 Give us a call at 202-319-5085, send an e-mail to cua-lis[at]cua.edu, or see our contact page.
-We will be happy to answer any questions you have or arrange for a visit to campus.
-You can meet with faculty members or even sit in on one of our classes.
+We will be happy to answer any questions you have and/or arrange for a visit to campus!
+You can meet with faculty members and sit in on one of our classes.
 For directions and a map of the campus, please visit our Maps and Directions page.

 Apply by submitting the following materials to the Office of Graduate Admissions: